Stage set for landmark U.S. Supreme Court gay marriage arguments

 Conservative Justice Anthony Kennedy may cast the deciding fifth vote on a court closely divided on gay rights.
 The four liberal justices are expected to support same-sex marriage, and Kennedy has a history of backing gay rights.

 Greg Bourke, one of the parties in the case from Kentucky, has been in a relationship with Michael De Leon since 1982 and they have two teenage children.
-In 2004, they were married in Canada, but because Kentucky does not recognise same-sex marriage Bourke is not legally recognised as a parent.
+In 2004, they were married in Canada, but because Kentucky does not recognize same-sex marriage Bourke is not legally recognized as a parent.

 "For me, this lawsuit is about family," Bourke said.
-"What does it take to be recognised as a parent?
+"What does it take to be recognized as a parent?
 I think I’ve earned it."

 President Barack Obama is the first sitting president to support gay marriage.
 His administration will argue on the side of the same-sex marriage advocates.
 Nineteen states have filed court papers backing same-sex marriage.
 Seventeen are supporting the four states defending their bans.